 - Aerith and Bob: In-universe example.
 Members of the cult are rebaptised with different names.
 The protagonists assume that Tanith has been given that name - but it is her true name.
 This is alongside other names such as Simon, Marie and Richard.

 - All Just a Dream: A variation.
 The third act conflict is revealed to have taken place in the minds of the protagonists - not making it any less real however.
-The film alters this a little so that it actually happens but time is reset.

 - Balancing Death's Books: According to the Duc, the Angel of Death must leave with someone's soul when summoned.
 Thankfully he leaves with Mocata's.